 is returned in case the value is not available.

-expressed in milliseconds representing the current playback position in the media content before seeking.
-This method should be invoked when seeking
+representing the current playback position in the media content before seeking.
+This method should be invoked

 event fires.